-The Directors have determined that the result before tax and the net assets are the most appropriate key performance indicators for an understanding of the development, performance and position of the Company.
+The Directors have determined that the profit on ordinary activities before taxation and the net assets are the most appropriate key performance indicators for an understanding of the development, performance and position of the Company.

-For the financial year ended 31 March 2021, the Company made a profit after tax of £99,900 (2020: £3,100), an increase of £96,800 from the previous year, due to the 10 basis points margin on a new intercompany loan.
-Financing costs arising from raising funds on behalf of KWF are recharged to KWF through intercompany loans with an annual margin of £10,000 (2020: £10,000) and 0.10% margin on the £400.0 million intercompany loan signed during the year.
-Net assets of the Company at the financial year ended 31 March 2021 were £216,000 (2020: £116,000).
+For the financial year ended 31 March 2022, the Company made a profit on ordinary activities before taxation of £409,000 (2021: £123,000), an increase of £286,000 from the previous year, due to the 0.10% margin on an intercompany loan entered into during the prior year.
+Financing costs arising from raising funds on behalf of KWF are recharged to KWF through intercompany loans with an annual margin of £10,000 (2021: £10,000) and a 0.10% margin on the £400.0 million intercompany loan.
+Net assets of the Company at the financial year ended 31 March 2022 were £547,000 (2021: £216,000).
 On this basis the Directors have no significant concerns regarding the performance or position of the Company.